Canberra 400: Demise

 The Canberra 400 only lasted 3 of its 5-year contract.
 Gary Humphries' Liberal Government was replaced in 2001 by Jon Stanhope's Labor Government.
 The new Chief Minister allowed the race to run in 2002, but decided to pull the plug for the 2003 race.
 The main reason given for the cancellation of the contract was the amount of money being spent on the race.
 Kate Carnell's initial estimation on cost blew out as the years went on, and some Canberrans believed that this money was better spent elsewhere.
 The race was not making as much money as had been expected.
 A report by the Auditor General of the Australian Capital Territory in 2002 summarised that the benefits or the race were overstated and costs were underestimated.

 While the hotel industry experience a rise in bookings compared to a typical June, the crowd at the track dropped from 101,000 in 2000 to 89,000 in 2002.
-This was put down the time of year and the weather (in Canberra, in June the temperature can become lower than 5 °C during the day).
+This was put down the time of year and the weather (Canberra in June can reach temperatures of lower than 5°C during the day).
 This view was supported by V8 Supercars chairman Tony Cochrane who later conceded that the timing of the event, as requested by the ACT Government, was a mistake.

 There was talk about moving the race to a warmer part of the year, but it never materialised.
 Some businessmen in the Canberra district of Tuggeranong even designed their own layout for the V8 Supercars to run on around the Tuggeranong Town Centre, in an effort to boost business, but this also never eventuated.
 A proposal in 2021 suggested that a new circuit could be built at the Exhibition Park in Canberra, which already hosts the Summernats car festival.

 Today there are still reminders of the V8's short history in Canberra with painted racing lines, including the starting grid, still visible on the narrow yet challenging roads they raced on.
+The starting grid in particular, located along Langford Crescent and in front of the Treasury building, was still in place up until 2017, when resurfacing works took place, removing the grid and the yellow track limit area.